wilkos-dans/notify-documentation/webroot/content/_index.md

 date: 2018-12-20
 ---

-This website documents community conventions in the use of W3C [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) (LDN) to integrate repository systems with relevant services in a distributed, resilient and web-native architecture...
+This website documents community conventions in the use of W3C [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) (LDN) to integrate repository systems with relevant services in a distributed, resilient and web-native architecture.

 The documentation specifies: